dootMaster/dootMaster/README.md

     -   Designing and adapting MongoDB models, queries to accommodate evolving product specifications, providing flexibility to meet the demands of a rapidly expanding product.
-    -  Supporting the development of the user view using Next.js and Chakra UI, ensuring alignment with product designers' specifications and design guidelines..
+    -  Supporting the development of the user view using Next.js and Chakra UI, ensuring alignment with product designers' specifications and design guidelines.
     -  Providing technical guidance, mentorship, and direct oversight to a junior engineer, offering support and guidance throughout the project lifecycle.
 Assisted in their professional development by sharing best practices, conducting code reviews, and fostering a collaborative learning environment.